Religious violence in Nigeria

-Religious violence in Nigeria refers to Christian-Muslim strife in modern Nigeria, which can be traced back to 1953.
+Religious violence in Nigeria refers to Christian–Muslim strife in Nigeria, which can be traced back to 1953.
 Today, religious violence in Nigeria is dominated by the Boko Haram insurgency, which aims to establish an Islamic state in Nigeria.
+University of Johannesburg law professor Werner Nicolaas Nel has noted that this has resulted in the persecution of Christians in Nigeria.
+The Armed Conflict Location & Event Data Project (ACLED) reported that, as of 2025, just under 53,000 civilians, predominantly Christians, had been killed in targeted political violence since 2009.
+Organisations that monitor political violence in Nigeria have reported that the majority of victims of jihadist groups are Muslim.
+According to ACLED's 2022 report, although Christians constitute roughly 50% of the population, violence explicitly targeting Christians on the basis of religion accounted for only 5% of reported civilian-targeting events.
+However, ACLED noted that violence aimed at Christians "increased by 21% in 2021 compared to 2020."
+This includes murder, as well as the abduction of Roman Catholic and Methodist clergy.
+In 2025, this garnered international attention with United States president Donald Trump vowing military action in Nigeria if the attacks against Christians did not subside.

 Background

 Nigeria was amalgamated in 1914, only about a decade after the defeat of the Sokoto Caliphate and other Islamic states by the British, which were to constitute much of Northern Nigeria.
 The aftermath of the First World War saw Germany lose its colonies, one of which was Cameroon, to French, Belgian and British mandates.
 Cameroon was divided into French and British parts, the latter of which was further subdivided into southern and northern parts.
 Following a plebiscite in 1961, the Southern Cameroons elected to rejoin French Cameroon, while the Northern Cameroons opted to join Nigeria, a move which added to Nigeria's already large Northern Muslim population.
 The territory comprised much of what is now Northeastern Nigeria, and a large part of the areas affected by the present and past insurgencies.

 Following the return of democratic government in 1999, the Muslim-dominated northern Nigerian states have introduced Sharia law, including punishments against blasphemy and apostasy.
 Several incidents have occurred whereby people have been killed for or in response to perceived blasphemy.